Substance Use Prevalence and Experiences in Relationships Laboratory

 Our program of research uses different methodologies, including laboratory, survey, and longitudinal, to study different forms of GBV toward various targets and in different contexts, such as acute alcohol intoxication, sexualized-drinking contexts.

-In addition to the above project, the SUPER lab seeks to understand the sexual health, substance use, and GBV experiences within rural communities.
-Consistent with this goal, the SUPER lab is currently conducting several research studies that investigate (1) the roles of formal and informal sex education from religious institutions and communities in the sexual health and decision-making among rural college students; (2) the interactive effects of emotion regulation and impulsivity on sexual health, substance use, and GBV perpetration and victimization among rural college students; (3) emotion regulation and distress tolerance factors as factors contributing to substance use.
-It is the goal of these projects to better understand the specific needs of rural communities and develop culturally-informed and community-participatory prevention and intervention efforts.
+The SUPER lab seeks to understand the sexual health, substance use, and GBV experiences in collaboration with and to benefit communities.
+Consistent with this goal, the SUPER lab is currently conducting several research studies that investigate (1) the roles of formal and informal sex education from religious institutions and communities in the sexual health and decision-making; (2) the interactive effects of emotion regulation and impulsivity on sexual health, substance use, and GBV perpetration and victimization; (3) emotion regulation and distress tolerance factors as factors contributing to substance use.
+It is the goal of these projects to better understand the specific needs of communities and develop culturally-informed and community-participatory prevention and intervention efforts.

 For more questions, contact Dr. Neilson at ecneilson@umkc.edu.